rainbowdashlabs/chojodev/docs/blog/posts/gradle_minecraft_basic_and_advanced.md

 }
 ```

-Previously we had the problem that sadu was not included in our jar.
+Previously we had the problem that SADU was not included in our jar.
 If we use the `plugin-yml` plugin and are using Minecraft 1.16.5 or later, we can use the library loader.
 All we need to do is change `implementation` to `bukkitLibrary`: